scottcgi/Mojoc/README.md

 ## Mojoc v0.4.7

 Mojoc is an open-source, cross-platform, pure C game engine.
 It is based on OpenGLES3 and written in C99.
-It currently works on IOS and Android, but can easily be extended to other platforms, and will support more platforms in the future.
+It currently works on iOS and Android, but can easily be extended to other platforms, and will support more platforms in the future.

 * Released version in [releases](https://github.com/scottcgi/Mojoc/releases).
 * Release changes in [changelog](https://github.com/scottcgi/Mojoc/blob/master/ChangeLog.md).